Do you have questions about being separated or divorced that you are afraid to ask? Perhaps this question-answer sheet can help. Click here.

 There’s no such thing as “Catholic divorce” but the bad news is Catholics do civilly divorce.
 The information on this site is here to help and to encourage healing through the Sacraments where you’ll personally encounter Christ—with all His love and tender mercies.
 And that’s the REALLY good news.

-We suggest that you begin by looking at the Resources Tab.
+On this website, we suggest that you begin by looking at the Resources Tab.

 Need help and advice?
 Catholic Match offers a great ministry for married life in all stages – including dealing with separation and divorce.